 The town is full of independent shops, cafes and eating places, as well as some big name shops and out of town stores; explore from end to end and there’s nothing you can’t buy here.

-In the summer there are mini golf and putting courses, a boating lake and seasonal fairground rides down on the promenade.
+In the summer there is a fabulous crazy golf, two pitch and putt courses and seasonal fairground rides down on the promenade.
 Always fancied a beach hut so you can drink tea whilst watching the waves?
 Well now you can hire them by the day or weekly in advance.
-Click here for a link to the council run brick built ones or contact The Reef Stop on facebook for daily and weekly hire of the wooden huts.
+Click here for a link to the council run brick built ones or contact Cromer Beach Huts for daily and weekly hire of the wooden huts.
 Book as far in advance as you can because they’re always a sell out!

 Want to watch the sea and the current weather from a webcam?
 You’ll find three webcams looking out over the sea at Cromer here.